cng24/AstroCart/README.md

 ## Installation
 - Git Clone this repository
 - navigate to the directory where you wish to store AstroCart
-- pip install -e in terminal
+- pip install -e. in terminal

 ## Mapping
 The following will introduce what each main feature of the mapper code does